chrisk44/Hijacker/README.md

 It is highly illegal to use this application against networks for which you don't have permission.
 You can use it only on YOUR network or a network that you are authorized to.
 Using a software that uses a network adapter in promiscuous mode may be considered illegal even without actively using it against someone, and don't think for a second it's untracable.
 I am not responsible for how you use this application and any damages you may cause.

 ### Device
 The app gives you the option to install the nexmon firmware on your device.
-Even though the app performs a chipset check, you have the option to override it, if you believe that your device has the BCM4339 wireless adapter.
-However, installing a custom firmware intended for BCM4339 on a different chipset can possibly damage your device (and I mean hardware, not something that is fixable with factory reset).
+Even though the app performs a chipset check, mistakes happen.
+The app currently includes the Nexmon firmware for BCM4339 and BCM4358 *only*.
+Installing the wrong firmware on a device may damage it (and I mean hardware, not something that is fixable with factory reset).
 I am not responsible for any damage caused to your device by this software.

 #### Consider yourself warned.